 The flosser also features the patented pulsating technology, which combines pulsations and water pressure to create a powerful force for dislodging plaque, bacteria and food particles from all areas of teeth and gums.

 Other wonderful features of the Waterpik WP – 660C include ten pressure settings to control pressure, timers, easy to use controls and buttons, a large reservoir to handle enough water, and an ergonomic handle.

 The Waterpik WP – 660C simply delivers the best when it comes to overall performance, value, and construction.

 6. Oral Breeze QuickBreeze Oral Irrigator – Simple to use, great results!

-This water flosser attaches directly to the faucet eliminating the worry of refilling water tanks; this flosser can be detached and attached to any faucet making it suitable for travelling.
+This water flosser for braces attaches directly to the faucet eliminating the worry of refilling water tanks; this flosser can be detached and attached to any faucet making it suitable for travelling.

 It includes a switch that allows for the use of the faucet while this flosser is attached to the faucet.

 It does not feature a pulsing motion but features a continuous stream of water which is just as capable of removing plaque, biofilm, and gingivitis from your teeth and gums.

 7. Jumbl Rechargeable Oral Irrigator – best compact flosser